joonsikyang/dev-dots/Algorithm/big_o_notation.md

 <br />

 ### :: Intro to Big O
 - There's different approaches and implementations for the same task.
-Big O is about which one is best.
+Big O is about which one is the best.

-- " When dealing with a big application or a huge data, one algorithm implementation could save an hour every time it runs compared to another implementation.
+- "When dealing with a big application or a huge data, one algorithm implementation could save an hour every time it runs compared to another implementation.
 Performance matters at that point.
 There is an actual best algorithm."

-- Big O is a numeric representation of the performance of the code
+- Big O is a numeric representation of the performance of the code.

 - It's a system of generalizing code and talking about it and comparing code and its performance to other pieces of code.

-- Useful for discussing trade-offs between different approaches considering the context.
+- It is usseful for discussing trade-offs between different approaches considering the context of the code.

 - When your code slows down or crashes, identifying parts of the code that are inefficient can help us find pain points in our applications.